SkiddieAhn/Study-Scene-aware-VAD/README.md

 ## Training method
 In this study, I adopt a **reconstruction-based approach**, one of the commonly used **One-Class Classification (OCC)** methods in VAD.
 This approach enables the computation of anomaly scores in a straightforward manner by measuring the **reconstruction error** between the input and the output.
 To equip the model with the ability to distinguish between different scenes, I additionally incorporate **contrastive learning**.
-The objective is to learn **scene-specific normal manifolds** such that, during testing, features from abnormal frames that are inconsistent with the current scene deviate from the learned manifolds.
+The objective is to learn **scene-specific normal manifolds** such that, during testing, features from **abnormal frames-particularly those containing scene-dependent abnormal objects—** deviate from the learned manifolds.
 This design makes it more difficult for the decoder to reconstruct those abnormal inputs, thereby resulting in higher reconstruction errors.

 <img src="https://github.com/user-attachments/assets/b7c18b8c-eafc-4c2a-afce-37f5b7090677" width="750"/>